a-b-street/ltn/README.md

 - `npm run fmt` to auto-format code
 - `npm run check` to see TypeScript errors

-The `tests` directory has some diff-based tests. `cd backend; cargo test --release` will run them.
-You'll need to follow the instructions below to ensure you have `bristol` and `strasbourg` areas set up.

 ### Faster local development

 The tool operates on fixed study areas, generated from clips of OSM data.